ipfs/specs/src/http-gateways/gateway-detection.md

 ### Compatibility and Testing

-Implementers should test against implementations mentioned in :cite[ipip-0280] as the baseline for making decisions around maximizing interoperability.
+Implementers SHOULD test against implementations mentioned in :cite[ipip-0280] as the baseline for making decisions around maximizing interoperability.

 ## Copyright